Counseling Education

 Independence saw great prosperity from the late 1830s through the mid-1840s, while the business of outfitting pioneers boomed.
 Between 1848 and 1868, it was a hub of the California Trail.
 On March 8, 1849, the Missouri General Assembly granted a home-rule charter to the town and on July 18, 1849, William McCoy was elected as its first mayor.
 In the mid-19th century an Act of the United States Congress defined Independence as the start of the Oregon Trail.

 Two important Civil War battles occurred at Independence: the first on August 11, 1862, when Confederate soldiers took control of the town, and the second in October 1864, which resulted in a Union victory.
-The war took its toll on Independence and the town was never able to regain its previous prosperity, although a flurry of building activity took place soon after the war.
+The war took its toll on Independence, and the town was never able to regain its previous prosperity, although a flurry of building activity took place soon after the war.
 The rise of nearby Kansas City also contributed to the town's relegation to a place of secondary prominence in Jackson County, though Independence has retained its position as county seat to the present day.

-United States President Harry S. Truman grew up in Independence, and in 1922 was elected judge of the Court of Jackson County, Missouri (an administrative, not judicial, post).
+United States President Harry S. Truman grew up in Independence and, in 1922, was elected judge of the Court of Jackson County, Missouri (an administrative, not judicial, post).
 Although he was defeated for reelection in 1924, he won back the office in 1926 and was reelected in 1930.
 Truman performed his duties diligently, and won personal acclaim for several popular public works projects, including an extensive series of fine roads for the growing use of automobiles, the building of a new County Court building in Independence, and a series of 12 Madonna of the Trail monuments to pioneer women dedicated across the country in 1928 and 1929.
 He would later return to the city after two terms as president.
 His wife, First Lady Bess Truman, was born and raised in Independence, and both are buried there.
 The Harry S. Truman National Historic Site (Truman's home) and the Harry S. Truman Presidential Library and Museum are both located in Independence, as is one of Truman's boyhood residences.

 Independence is located on the south bank of the Missouri River, near the western edge of the state.
 According to the United States Census Bureau, the city has a total area of 78.25 square miles (202.67 km2), of which 77.57 square miles (200.91 km2) is land and 0.68 square miles (1.76 km2) is water.

 The 2020 United States census counted 123,011 people, 48,836 households, and 28,955 families in Independence.
 The population density was 1,577.7 per square mile (609.2/km2).
-There were 54,120 housing units at an average density of 694.1 per square mile (268.0/km2).
-The racial makeup was 72.61% (89,323) white, 8.68% (10,678) black or African-American, 0.76% (936) Native American, 1.19% (1,468) Asian, 0.67% (826) Pacific Islander, 5.52% (6,795) from other races, and 10.56% (12,985) from two or more races.
-Hispanic or Latino of any race was 9.3% (10,948) of the population.
+There were 54,120 housing units at an average density of 694.1 units per square mile (268.0 units/km2).
+The racial makeup (including Hispanics in the racial counts) was 72.61% (89,323) white, 8.68% (10,678) black or African-American, 0.76% (936) Native American, 1.19% (1,468) Asian, 0.67% (826) Pacific Islander, 5.52% (6,795) from other races, and 10.56% (12,985) from two or more races.[citation needed] Hispanic or Latino of any race was 12.2% (15,042) of the population.

 Of the 48,836 households, 24.0% had children under the age of 18; 40.1% were married couples living together; 33.0% had a female householder with no husband present.
 Of all households, 33.5% consisted of individuals and 14.2% had someone living alone who was 65 years of age or older.
-The average household size was 2.4 and the average family size was 3.1.
+The average household size was 2.4, and the average family size was 3.1.

 21.5% of the population was under the age of 18, 7.6% from 18 to 24, 24.8% from 25 to 44, 24.0% from 45 to 64, and 17.3% who were 65 years of age or older.
 The median age was 39.5 years.
 For every 100 females, the population had 91.4 males.
 For every 100 females ages 18 and older, there were 89.4 males.